Work with us

 Cover letter, resume, 3 references, portfolio or 3-5 documents that are representative of scenery and props construction.

-At Piedmont Shakespeare Company, we are committed to creating an inclusive, welcoming, and diverse environment where every actor, regardless of background, identity, or experience, can find opportunities to thrive.
-We believe that theatre has the power to reflect the rich diversity of the world around us, and we are dedicated to producing work that celebrates varied perspectives, voices, and stories.
+At Piedmont Shakespeare Company, we are dedicated to an environment that is truly all-embracing, exceptionally welcoming, and richly diverse, so every actor, no matter the actor's background, identity, or experience, can find plentiful opportunities to thrive.
+We believe theatre can reflect the wealthy diversity of the world around us, so we dedicate ourselves to work that celebrates varied perspectives, voices, and stories.

-We welcome actors of all races, ethnicities, genders, gender identities, sexual orientations, abilities, ages, and cultural backgrounds to audition for our productions.
-We are especially committed to fostering opportunities for individuals who have historically been underrepresented or marginalized in the performing arts, including but not limited to people of color, LGBTQIA+ individuals, and those with disabilities.
+We strongly encourage actors of all ages, abilities, races, ethnicities, genders, gender identities, furthermore sexual orientations, along with cultural backgrounds to audition for our shows.
+We are greatly dedicated to creating multiple opportunities for each person historically underrepresented or marginalized in the performing arts, like many people of color, LGBTQIA+ people, and those with disabilities.

-Piedmont Shakespeare Company actively works to create an audition process that is fair, equitable, and accessible, ensuring that each performer is valued for their talent, creativity, and unique contribution to our artistic community.
-We are dedicated to making our work accessible to all, including those with different physical, sensory, and learning needs.
+Piedmont Shakespeare Company actively works to create an audition process that is fair, equitable, and accessible.
+This guarantees that each performer is valued for their talent, creativity, and special contribution to our artistic community.
+Our work is intended to be accessible to each person, including those with varied physical, sensory, and learning needs.

-We are committed to creating a culture of respect, empathy, and collaboration, where all individuals feel supported and empowered to share their artistry with us.
+Our commitment involves creating a thorough culture of respect, empathy, and thorough collaboration; within that environment, many people will feel completely supported and fully empowered to share their artistry with us.

 Piedmont Shakespeare Company is an equal opportunity organization.
 We welcome and encourage individuals of all backgrounds to audition and participate in our productions